frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 Our Lord, who is present among us in many ways, is particularly present in the person of the priest.
 Each priest is a gift of God to the world.
 He is Jesus who goes about doing good.
 He cures illnesses.
 He brings peace and joy to men\'s minds.

-The Second Vatican Council says he is the "living instrument of Christ in the world" (*Ibid*., Point 12).
+The Second Vatican Council says he is the "living instrument of Christ in the world" (*ibid*., Point 12).

 He offers Our Lord "his voice, his hands, his whole being" (J. Escrivá, *In Love with* *the Church*, Point 39).
 At Mass, he renews in the person of Christ the redemptive Sacrifice of Calvary itself.
 He makes Christ\'s Redemption present and effective within history.